Socialist realism: China

+Soviet Union

 In conjunction with the Socialist Classical style of architecture, socialist realism was the officially approved type of art in the Soviet Union for more than fifty years.
 In the early years of the Soviet Union, Russian and Soviet artists embraced a wide variety of art forms under the auspices of Proletkult.
 Revolutionary politics and radical non-traditional art forms were seen as complementary.
-In art, Constructivism flourished.
-In poetry, the non-traditional and the avant-garde were often praised.

 These styles of art were later rejected by members of the Communist Party who did not appreciate modern styles such as Impressionism and Cubism.
 Socialist realism was, to some extent, a reaction against the adoption of these "decadent" styles.
 It was thought by Lenin that the non-representative forms of art were not understood by the proletariat and could therefore not be used by the state for propaganda.

 Alexander Bogdanov argued that the radical reformation of society to communist principles meant little if any bourgeois art would prove useful; some of his more radical followers advocated the destruction of libraries and museums.
 Lenin rejected this philosophy, deplored the rejection of the beautiful because it was old, and explicitly described art as needing to call on its heritage: "Proletarian culture must be the logical development of the store of knowledge mankind has accumulated under the yoke of capitalist, landowner, and bureaucratic society."

 Modern art styles appeared to refuse to draw upon this heritage, thus clashing with the long realist tradition in Russia and rendering the art scene complex.
 Even in Lenin's time, a cultural bureaucracy began to restrain art to fit propaganda purposes.
 Leon Trotsky's arguments that a "proletarian literature" was un-Marxist because the proletariat would lose its class characteristics in the transition to a classless society, however, did not prevail.